</Extensions>

 Example: Dividing displayName into the first and last name

-A correspondent resolver is to be configured in /etc/shibboleth/shibboleth2.xml:
+For this purpose, a correspondent resolver is to be configured in /etc/shibboleth/shibboleth2.xml:

 <AttributeResolver type="Transform" source="displayName"> <Regex match="^(.+) (.+)$" dest="givenName">$1</Regex> <Regex match="^(.+) (.+)$" dest="sn">$2</Regex> <Regex match="^(.+) (.+)$">$2, $1</Regex> </AttributeResolver> |